 To perform well on the SAT or ACT, you’ll want to be sure to allocate enough time for yourself to practice.
 The more prepared you are, the more confident you’ll feel on your test day (and the less likely you’ll have to retest!).

 So, when thinking about what test date to choose, make sure you give yourself enough time to practice before your chosen date.
 Also consider your schedule when thinking about practice time; if you suspect that you’ll be busier when the school year starts in the Fall, you may want to consider studying in the summer.
 Typically, students spend around 2-3 months studying before taking their first exam.
 However, everyone is different, and you may take more or less time studying than this – just do what works best for you and makes you feel prepared!

 If you’re not sure where to take a practice exam, Khan Academy provides students with free SAT practice exams and even creates a practice plan made just for you.
-Test-taking tips and strategies are also provided.
+Test-taking tips and strategies are also provided which can be just as important as knowing the content areas of the tests.
 Alternatively, if you want ACT practice, the ACT website itself offers students free practice, study guides, and practice ACT exams.

 Allow Time to Retest